Your Guide to Making Cannabis-Infused Coconut Oil

 Don’t consume more oil immediately without knowing its relative power and tolerance.
 No matter what, wait about 1 to 2 days to increase the dosage after your first experience.

-Unrefined vs. refined
+Unrefined vs. Refined Coconut Oil

 Infusion Facts